-In Portugal, almost all accommodation for digital nomads have their own internet connection.
+In Portugal, almost all accommodation for digital nomads has their own internet connection.
 The hosts even indicate the speed test of their internet connection in their listings.

 For SIM cards, MEO and Vodafone are very popular in Portugal.
-You can even find them at the big airports.
+You can even find them at large airports.
 For a monthly package of 3GB, you will pay around €17.

 Mains connections in Portugal perform at 230V on 50Hz.
 Type C and Type F plugs being both round and two-pronged can work out for wall sockets.
 They are compatible with the rest of Europe.
 So, for example, if your adapter works in Germany, it will also work in Portugal as well.

 Portugal provides freedom when it comes to internet activity.
 The constitution of the country clearly provides freedom of speech and freedom of the press.
 Also, the government does not limit some URLs or websites.
 It does not monitor the activities on the internet either.